malbaker/malbaker.me/README.md

 ## My Stack

-This website was built using HTML, Jinja2, CSS, and Javascript on the front-end, and the back-end was built using Python and Flask.
+This website was built using HTML, Jinja2, CSS, and JavaScript on the front-end, and the back-end was built using Python and Flask.

 ## Getting Started